 The breakfast version is smaller in portion, and is often wrapped in banana leaves and laminated paper.
 It can be found in almost any cafe, restaurant, and street vendor in the morning.
 But now it’s also available on the menus of fancy restaurants — to be eaten at any time of the day (or night).

 2. Nasi Kerabu

 Nasi kerabu can easily be recognized by its quirky blue color.
 The blue tinge comes from butterfly pea flowers that are boiled together with the rice.
-It’s done only for aesthetic purpose as it doesn’t change the taste or the smell of the rice.
+It’s done only for aesthetic purpose and doesn’t change the taste or smell of the rice.

 Nasi kerabu is typically served with raw vegetables such as finely shredded cabbage, long beans, and bean sprouts, tossed with grated coconuts and fresh herbs.
 Other sides may include salted eggs, sambal, stuffed green chilis, fermented fish paste, and fish crackers.
 It also goes very well with ayam percik (roasted chicken with a thick coating of coconut-based gravy).
 Very popular in the east coast of Peninsular Malaysia.

 3. Nasi Dagang

 Like nasi kerabu, nasi dagang is also popular in the east coast of Peninsular Malaysia, particularly in the states called Kelantan and Terengganu.
 It is made from husked red rice (or the combination of jasmine and glutinous white rice) that is steamed in coconut milk.